 Recent graduates from this course have gone on to develop their nursing careers both within the UK and in other countries.

 This Nursing course gives you more flexibility to move between different types of nursing jobs.
 Interests can and do change over time.
 This qualification helps ensure that you are always in demand and can work where you like.

 Like all our courses, this course has a strong emphasis on real-world learning that equips you to deliver and achieve more in the workplace.
-The course content is backed up by additional extracurricular opportunities that further contribute to broad lifelong learning.

 If you are an international student, please be aware that successful completion of this Nursing Top-Up course will not make you eligible to work as a nurse in the UK.

 In order for you to work as a nurse in the UK, you must be registered with the Nursing Midwifery Council (NMC).

 Sign up to receive emails about your subject area.

 Using Your Personal Information